 Trends in interior design tend to go hand-in-hand with trends in fashion.
 Currently, botanical prints, metallics and shades of pink are big in high fashion but also in wall coverings, upholstery fabric and flooring patterns.
 While it is important for designers to have an understanding of what is currently seen as ‘cool’, it is vital that any design will appeal to the target customer.
 One of our latest projects is with the new casual Scandinavian style brand KuPP.[caption id="attachment_1679" align="aligncenter" width="655"] Image courtesy of Lee Archer Photography[/caption]

-It is not unusual to have three generations sitting together to in a restaurant enjoy a family meal.
+It is not unusual to have three generations sitting together in a restaurant enjoying a family meal.
 That poses challenges in terms of how to overcome the different preferences and tastes in terms of interior design.
 There is also a real danger that finishes which are completely ‘on trend’ at the time of designing a restaurant can look dated in 6 months.

 A successful restaurant is not necessarily one that incorporates the latest design trends, coolest light fitting, the colour of the moment or includes quirky gimmicks.

-For us interior design is more about planning the space from an operational perspective to ensure that the customer journey feels just right.
+For us, interior design is more about planning the space from an operational perspective to ensure that the customer journey feels just right.
 We create zones by carefully designing finishes, flooring layouts and screens to divide a space and draw a customer through the room to the area that best appeals to them.
 We consider the view of the space from all points of the interior and how a customer will feel seated in each area.[caption id="attachment_1676" align="alignnone" width="655"] Image courtesy of Lee Archer Photography[/caption]

 We use focal points to emphasise the personality of the restaurant.
 This could be an open kitchen to create theatre and showcase the chefs, an illuminated wine store used as a screen, amazing spirits display on the back bar or an oversized glamorous feature light.
 When designed carefully these can not only set a mood and sense of occasion but can help increase up-selling products.